 Welcome to the World of Montessori

-In carrying out our ambitious mission, we are guided by hallmarks of the Montessori Method and by our combined decades’ worth of experience educating children.
+In carrying out our ambitious mission, we are guided by hallmarks of the Montessori Method and by our combined decades’ worth of experience educating children with a blend of Montessori, hands-on, and traditional methods.
 Please take a moment to familiarize yourself with these principles.

 Maria Montessori, a 20th century educational pioneer and the first female physician in Italy, developed what has become known as the Montessori method.
 At the heart of this approach is the observation of the child as the basis for ongoing instruction.
 The child has within a natural desire to learn.
 The role of the teacher is to prepare a learning environment that awakens this desire and to recognize “sensitive periods” in the development of each individual child.

 Through her observation of challenged, typical, and gifted children, Montessori developed a curriculum of hands-on materials for all areas of development.
 These learning tools are made from natural materials, are self-correcting, increase in difficulty over time, and are purposefully arranged in the room.

 Although the Montessori method was developed decades ago, it is even more relevant today.
 In a world that often seems hurried and over-stimulating, the simple, yet precise, philosophy and materials of Montessori help to fill the basic needs of children today.